 Where should I focus in night photography?

-This often depends on the picture you’re shooting, focal length and some factors.
+This depends on the scene, focal length and some factors.

-If you capture foreground you should focus on it.
-Focus on the stars during Milky Way capturing.
+If you capture the foreground you should focus on it.
+Focus on the stars for Milky Way capturing.
 The bright spot is the perfect subject for focus.

 30 tips for photographing amazing arctic landscape

 Develop the skills needed to capture beautiful and impactful images

 5 best methods how to focus in night photography

 Let’s look at these methods.

 Live View sees better in the dark than you and uses it.
 You can see the subject and enlarge it if necessary.